confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 ### ksql.logging.skipped.response.codes

-A comma-separated list of HTTP response codes to skip when doing request logging.
+A comma-separated list of HTTP response codes to skip during server request logging.
 This is useful for ignoring certain 4XX errors that you might not want to show up in the logs.